 Venue: Varies – we’re like a travelling circus!

 Upcoming Birmingham dates:

-(This venue is wheelchair friendly & free, with a cafe on site)
+(This venue is wheelchair friendly & free, order food & drink here too)

 Guest Speakers: to be confirmed

 CHICAGO visit the designated website for updates about future meetings

 Meetings are held bi-monthly on Mondays – no need to book just turn up

 Venue: Wharf Chambers, 23-25 Wharf Street, Leeds LS2 7EQ